-This page includes Financial Aid (below) and School of Music graduate assistantship information.
-Selection of graduate assistants is highly competitive and offered in a variety of fields.
-Applicants in Church Music, Collaborative Piano, Composition, Conducting, Instrumental Performance, Musicology, Music Theory, Organ Performance, Piano Performance, Piano Pedagogy, and Vocal Performance will be considered for assistantships.
-Graduate Assistantships are not awarded by the School of Music to MDiv/MM in Church Music students because they receive funding through Truett Seminary.
+This page includes information about Financial Aid (below) and School of Music Graduate Associate positions (graduate assistantships).
+Selection of Graduate Associates is highly competitive and offered in a variety of fields.
+Applicants in Church Music, Collaborative Piano, Composition, Conducting, Instrumental Performance, Musicology, Music Theory, Organ Performance, Piano Performance, Piano Pedagogy, and Vocal Performance will be considered for Graduate Associate positions.
+Graduate Associate positions are not awarded by the School of Music to MDiv/MM in Church Music students because they receive funding through Truett Seminary.

-To be considered for a Graduate Assistantship students must:
+To be considered for a Graduate Associate position students must:

-Graduate Assistantships are awarded based on the recommendation of the faculty in the student's major area.
-Decisions typically begin to be made about April 1 (March 15 for Conducting Assistantships) and may take up to two months to complete.
+Graduate Associate positions are awarded based on the recommendation of the faculty in the student's major area.
+Decisions typically begin to be made about April 1 (March 15 for Conducting positions) and may take up to two months to complete.
 Candidates will be notified of their status as soon as possible after this has been determined.

-Students who are awarded Graduate Assistantships will be asked to sign and return a contract.
-The Graduate Program Director of the School of Music will make the official notice of Graduate Assistantship awards in writing.
-Any discussion of Graduate Assistantship awards or assignments prior to that notice, or by any other persons, shall be considered preliminary and unofficial.
+Students who are awarded Graduate Associate positions will be asked to sign and return a contract.
+The Associate Dean for Graduate Studies of the School of Music will make the official notice of Graduate Associate awards in writing.
+Any discussion of Graduate Associate awards or assignments prior to that notice, or by any other persons, shall be considered preliminary and unofficial.

-Graduate Assistantships are typically awarded one year at a time.
+Graduate Associate positions are typically awarded one year at a time.
 For new students, the expectation is that the contract will be renewed for a second year.
-This renewal depends principally upon the student maintaining good academic standing, making musical progress, and satisfactory performance of the assigned duties.
+This renewal depends principally upon the student maintaining good overall academic standing, making adequate progress in the degree major, and performing the assigned duties satisfactorily.

-The duties of Graduate Assistants will vary depending upon the requirements of the area in which the Assistantship is awarded.
+The duties of Graduate Associates will vary depending upon the requirements of the area in which the position is awarded.
 Responsibilities may include classroom or private teaching of non-majors, tutoring, classroom or general assistance for faculty, accompanying, grading, staffing labs, office or recording studio work, etc.

-Students must maintain a Grade Point Average of at least 3.0 to retain Graduate Assistantships.
+Students must maintain a Grade Point Average of at least 3.0 to retain graduate assistantships or scholarships awarded through the Graduate School.
 Only students with full graduate standing may be considered for assistantships.
 A student on probation is not entitled to apply for assistance or to continue receiving any financial aid awarded prior to the deficiency.

 Baylor University maintains a student financial aid program including scholarships, grants, on-campus employment, and loans totaling approximately $60 million dollars annually.
 92% of Baylor students receive financial aid.